What is the purpose of the School Site Council?

 - For more resources, refer to the California Department of Education link at www.cde.ca.gov/nclb/sr/le/documents/spsaguide.doc

 Single Plan for Student Achievement (SPSA) Reports

-The School Site Council (SSC) recently revised and adopted the new SPSA (Single Plan for Student Achievement) goals for the school year.
+The School Site Council (SSC) revised and adopted the new SPSA (Single Plan for Student Achievement) goals for the school year.
 This is yearly process and the SSC is responsible for developing, monitoring and evaluating the SPSA goals.

 Goal #1: IB Program

-· The percentage of students per ethnic subgroup enrolled in IB courses will reflect the ethnic make-up of the total school enrollment and no specific ethnic subgroup will drop below 10% of their total school enrollment.
+· The percentage of students per ethnic subgroup enrolled in IB courses will reflect the ethnic make-up of similar grade levels and no specific ethnic subgroup will drop below 10% within that grade level of student enrollment.

 Goal #2: Course Completion

 · The number of graduates meeting A-G requirements will increase by a minimum 5% (new) with an emphasis on progress for students of various groups.

 · The percentage of students within each subgroup who complete courses with a “C” or better will increase.

 Goal #3: SBAC/Assessments